AvishrantsSh/Django-Template/README.md

 ### Installation

-After getting a local copy on your system, run the following commands.
+After getting a local copy on your system, run the following commands based on your role.

-1. To build your django project, run
+- ### Making a new Django Project
+    If you are a developer who is just starting with a new project, simply run
     ```sh
     make project
     ```
     A prompt will ask you to enter a valid project name before continuing.
 This command will setup your virtual environment, secret keys and all the basic dependencies required by a django project.

+    _Note: While developing, it is advisable to enter your **virtual environment** for proper configuration and better control.
+To enter a virtual environment, use_
+    ```sh
+    . bin/activate
+    ```

+    _To deactivate the environment, simply use `deactivate` command_
+    ```
+    deactivate
+    ```
+    ___
     Alternatively, if you prefer a finer control over your project creation,you can use the following commands
     - Install all project dependencies and create virtual environment
         ```sh